burgerhex/clock/README.md

 # Clock

-A short Java application using Swing to display a clock with the system's time.
+A short Java application using `javax.Swing` to display a clock with the system's time.